jhs7jhs/codechain-proxy/README.md

 - `--port`: A binding port of a proxy.
 - `--forward`: A port to forward.
 The default value is `8080`.
 - `--whitelist`: A path to a whitelist file.
 The default value is `"whitelist.txt"`.
+- `--log`: A path to a log file.
+The default value is `"proxy.log"`.
+- `--debug`: Enable debug mode.

 ### Writing the whitelist